EU Mobility and Migration Law

-"Incorrect" solutions to the case will not automatically cause a negative evaluation, as long as the answer will be construed on a coherent reasoning, consistent with the underlying theoretical background and adequately motivated.
+"Incorrect" solutions to the cases will not automatically determine a negative evaluation, as long as the answer will be construed on a coherent reasoning, consistent with the underlying theoretical background and adequately motivated.

 Attività di supporto

-In particular, the e-learning page (moodle platform) will host:
+In particular, the Moodle e-learning page will host:

 - optional learning materials